 They often have significantly lower table fees than your typical craft or vendor fair.

 This is one of the biggest advantages when considering Farmers’ Markets.
 This is especially good if you’re looking to try new displays or new products.
-Some Farmers’ Markets (Chesterville, for example) have even waived vendor fees for this year.
+Some Farmers’ Markets (Chesterville, for example) have even waived vendor fees for 2019.
 It’s a low financial cost way of getting your toes wet.
 Or trying something new!

 They often have a loyal clientele that come back week after week.